rafalp/Misago/docs/PythonHooks/edit-post-hook.md

 A filter for the function used by GraphQL mutation editing post to update the post in the database.

-Returns `Post` dataclass with updated post data.
+Returns tuple with `Post` dataclass with updated post data and `ParsedMarkupMetadata` being Python `dict` with metadata for parsed message.

 ## Required arguments